adventiumlabs/vision-impaired-printing/doc/examples/pdf/print-from-pdf.md

 $ svg-braille-converter.sh -i addition.svg
 ```

 Your browser may have trouble rendering this SVG file.
 Inkscape opens it happily for me.
+We skipped this
+in the following example as most of the file was already in braille and we needed some text to be printed as well.

 ## Create a bitmap from the svg file